Wang Yihan (figure skater): 2023–24 season

 Wang made her international debut on the 2023–24 ISU Junior Grand Prix circuit.
 She finished twelfth at 2023 JGP Hungary and fourth at 2023 JGP Poland.
-Wang would go on to win bronze at the 2023 Chinese Junior Championships.
-One month following those national championships, she would claim gold at the 2023 Chinese Championships in the senior women's event.
+Wang would go on to win bronze at the 2024 Chinese Junior Championships.
+One month following those national championships, she would claim gold at the 2024 Chinese Championships in the senior women's event.

 During the 2024 Four Continents Championships, held in Shanghai, China, Wang was invited to perform in the gala.
-She then finished off the season by taking gold on the junior level of the 2024 National Winter Games.
+She then finished off her season by taking gold on the junior level of the 2024 National Winter Games.